 What is a half bath?
 What is a full bath?
 What is a three-quarter bath? – What does it all mean?
-When you’re apartment hunting, you’ll undoubtedly have to decide whether or not the bathrooms are the right size.
+When you’re apartment or house hunting, you’ll undoubtedly have to decide whether or not the bathrooms are the right size.

 We know that there are various sizes of bathrooms to choose from.
 So, let’s break down the various types and discover which one is perfect for you.

 What is considered a full bath in real estate you ask?
 In order to be considered a “full bathroom,” it must contain a sink, shower, bathtub, and toilet.
 Additionally, a full bathroom usually requires a minimum of 36 to 40 square feet.
 Without those components, you can’t officially call it a full bath.

-It’s called a full bath because each utility is counted as one-quarter – in other words, you add and deduct a quarter for each one, be it sink, shower, bathtub or toilet.
+It’s called a full bath because each utility is counted as one-quarter – in other words, you add and deduct a quarter for each, be it sink, shower, bathtub, or toilet.
 Full baths are usually located near a master bedroom and are a highly sought-after feature of any living space.

 Instead of all four components, a half bath only has two of the four, normally a toilet and a sink.
 Sometimes referred to as a guest bathroom or powder room, a half bath can generally be found on the main level of a home, or near the entry or kitchen of an apartment or condo.